-New Zealanders turn to Public Trust to put their estate plans in place.
-We work with our customers to ensure they remain relevant and up to date over their lifetime.
+We provide guidance to New Zealanders to ensure that the people and things that matter the most to them are taken care of after they have passed away.
+We work with our customers to maintain and review their estate plans, ensuring they remain relevant and up to date over their lifetime.

-Estate planning includes helping customers with:
+We specialise in helping customers with:

-- Wills: A legal document that sets out wishes regarding the care of children, funeral arrangements as well as how to distribute assets or special items after their death. - Enduring Powers of Attorney: A legal document appointing an attorney to step in to manage financial and property affairs or personal care if they can't. - > Trusts: A legal arrangement to protect the assets, and future assets, of their whānau.
+- Wills: A legal document that sets out wishes regarding the care of children, funeral arrangements as well as how to distribute assets or special items after their death. - Enduring Powers of Attorney: A legal document appointing an attorney to step in to manage financial and property affairs or personal care if they can't. - Trusts: A legal arrangement to protect the assets, and future assets, of their whānau.